golioth/docs/docs/device-management/7-settings/2-console-settings.md

 ![Listing Blueprint-level settings](./assets/listing-blueprint-level-settings.png)

-In this view, the `Level` column indicates which level of the settings hierarchy is responsible for the settings value.
+In this view, the `Active Scope` column indicates which level of the settings hierarchy is responsible for the settings value.
 We can see that the `SECOND_SETTING` has been updated at the `Blueprint` level.

-The garbage-can icon next to the setting can be used to remove this override, restoring the project-level value in the process.
+The garbage-can icon next to the active scope column can be used to remove this override, restoring the project-level value in the process.
+The pen and paper icon may be used to edit the value at the Blueprint scope.

 ## Device-level settings